Instruction of 12 April 1588

 In the history of the Netherlands, the instruction of 12 April 1588 (instructie van 12 april 1588) is a decision of the States General of the Netherlands (also known as the "Generality") passed on 12 April 1588 during the Eighty Years' War.
 It transferred the duties of the executive branch of government from the landvoogd (from which Robert Dudley, 1st Earl of Leicester had recently resigned) to the Council of State.
-In conjuction with a separate decision taken by the States General to transfer the oaths of allegiance of all officials from Leicester to themselves on the same day, the instruction is widely regarded as the formal establishment of the Dutch Republic.
+In conjunction with a separate decision taken by the States General to transfer the oaths of allegiance of all officials from Leicester to themselves on the same day, the instruction is widely regarded as the formal establishment of the Dutch Republic.

 Background

 The States General's instruction was intended for the Council of State, which until then had served as an advisory body to the landvoogd, and previously the governors-general of the Habsburg Netherlands.
 It largely mirrored the provisions of the Treaty of Nonsuch (1585) concerning the establishment of a central administration in the United Provinces (the regions and cities in the Habsburg Netherlands that were engaged in revolt against the Spanish Empire), in order to provide for some of the shortcomings of the treaty text of the Union of Utrecht.
 The difference, however, was that there were no longer any references to any sovereignty of Queen Elizabeth I of England, or of Robert Dudley, 1st Earl of Leicester, who had resigned less than two weeks earlier.

 The Instruction of 12 April 1588 authorised the Council of State to administer generally the rebellious United Provinces, at that time consisting in whole or in part of Gelre, Holland Zeeland, Utrecht, Friesland and Overijssel and the Flemish city of Ostend.
 The same day, the States General took the decision to relieve all officials from their oaths to Leicester and bind them to themselves with a new oath.
 These two decrees are widely regarded as the establishment of the Dutch Republic (or Republic of the United Netherlands), since the sovereignty of the monarchical hereditary head of state – a position that, since the Act of Abjuration of 1581, had been held first by Francis, Duke of Anjou and last by Robert, Earl of Leicester – were transferred by the States General to the Council of State.
-Historians note that the passing of these decisions was not otherwise accompanied by much outward show of a solemn proclamation, but was rather the end result of a gradual process that no one had foreseen, or had planned in advance.
+Historians note that the passing of these decisions was not otherwise accompanied by much outward show of a solemn proclamation, but was rather the result of a gradual process that no one had foreseen, or had planned in advance.